sreekuttanmnj/Zil-Investors/client/public/investor_email_draft.md

 - Key Performance Indicators (KPIs)
 - Audited Financial Statements

 I’d love to connect and discuss how we are reshaping SMB finance.
-Are you available for a brief call next Tuesday or Thursday?
+You can book a time to connect here: https://calendly.com/zmvc/ir, or via the link in the prospectus.

 Best,